-Our offer letter agreement with Mr. Gupta (as amended, the "Gupta Agreement") provided for an unspecified term of employment and entitled him to an annual base salary, a one-time sign-on and retention bonus (which has been fully paid as described above in the section entitled "Compensation Discussion and Analysis-Sign-On and Retention Bonuses"), and an award of stock options.
-Mr. Gupta had the right to early exercise his option award up to an aggregate exercise price of \$1,500,000 with a 51% recourse promissory note (and pledge and security agreement) from the Company, and he exercised this right with respect to 914,634 shares of Opendoor common stock in March 2018.
-Mr. Gupta's stock options will expire on the date set forth in his option agreement.
+Our offer letter agreement with Mr. Gupta (as amended, the "Gupta Agreement") provides for an unspecified term of employment and entitles him to an annual base salary, a one-time signing and retention bonus (as described in the section entitled "- Sign-On and Retention Bonuses" above) and an award of stock options.
+The Gupta Agreement provides that Mr. Gupta's stock option award will vest over four years following his employment start date with 25% vesting on the first anniversary of his start date and the remainder vesting in equal monthly installments thereafter, subject to his continued employment on each such vesting date.
+Mr. Gupta may early exercise his option award up to an aggregate exercise price of \$1,500,000 with a 51% recourse promissory note (and pledge and security agreement) from the Company.